-To complement our coastal journey to Gisborne, our return trip was inland through the Waioeka Gorge.
+To compliment our coastal journey to Gisborne, our return trip was inland through the Waioeka Gorge.
 The forest clad hills and winding river views were a striking contrast to the landscapes of the coast for our journey back through Ōpōtiki and on to Rotorua.

 This is also the route taken by Māori parties in the 1830s, dragging their waka through the bush for miles to meet up with the next stream, we pass right by one of the most famous of these sites at Hongi's track.

-Rotorua felt like the big smoke after the tiny settlements of the East Cape, but we all enjoyed the comforts of our Lakeside Hotel, including the in house natural hot pools.
+Rotorua felt like the big smoke after the tiny settlements of the East Cape, but we all enjoyed the comforts of our Lakeside Hotel, including the inhouse natural hot pools.

 Our last morning was spent exploring Rotorua and the surrounding lakes area.

-This is a historical site we’ve been going to for a few years and local guides Karen and her daughter Tracy are like family now.
-They trace their Tarawera guiding heritage right back to Guide Sophia, one of the most famous Rotorua guides of all.
+We then headed out to Lake Tarawera for lunch with the locals - Karen, her husband David Walmsley, and their daughter Tracy are like family now.
+They trace their Tarawera guiding heritage back to Guide Sophia, one of the most famous Rotorua guides of all.

 Guide Sophia was immortalised in a Gottfried Lindauer painting and foresaw the Mt Tarawera eruption in 1886 with a vision of a “ghost waka” on the lake.
-Over the years visiting Karen and Tracy we’ve come to learn what people remember more than anything is the warmth of their welcome.
+Over the years meeting Karen and Tracy we know what people remember more than anything is the warmth of their welcome.